| Saint Francis de Sales If you have seen this year's

 incurring the jolly ridicule of the citizens gathered to hear

+them.
 He wrote thousands of letters

 of instruction, guidance, comfort, and encouragement, in